top of page

 Porto, Portugal and San Diego, USA

 Tatiana Berger (Princeton University, UC Berkeley) is an architect, urban designer, entrepreneur, consultant and educator.
-She has worked for over 35 years in the U.S., Portugal, Spain and Austria.
+She worked as an architect for over 35 years in the U.S., Portugal, Spain and Austria.
 Her built works, collaborations and community plans were published in international periodicals and presented in exhibitions in Europe and U.S. Berger worked with Richard Meier in New York, was Director of the Sochi Olympics 2014 project for ILF Engineers and project architect for Baumschlager-Eberle in Bregenz, Austria.
 From 1997-2004 she worked as project architect and manager in the office of Alvaro Siza in Porto.
 Berger's built work, designed in collaboration with architects named above, is found in Porto, Lisbon and Viana do Castelo in Portugal, and also in Austria, the Netherlands, China, Russia and the U.S. In addition to architecture, her experience in professional practice includes landscape design and urban planning, furniture/product design, and construction administration.

 Tim Ingold.webp